-For any further clarity on any elements of this Code or the supporting materials, please contact your Regional Manager, Mark Hardcastle or myself directly.
-We are all here to support you and look forward to working with you on this journey.
+For any further clarity on any elements of this Code or the supporting materials, please contact your Regional Manager, Senior Operations Delivery Manager or the Head of Operations.
+We know many of you are close to achieving the Code and you have our full support in helping you along this exciting journey.